kkumakuma/kkumakuma.github.io/enstars/_posts/shining-bigbang/2020-08-04-shining-bigbang-prologue.md

 Subaru: ?
 What do you mean?
 <p>&nbsp;</p>

 **Hokuto:** Hm.
-Earlier, I checked the electronic trash can  in ‘Whole Hands’* just in case…… Inside a message that automatically got filtered as spam was something suspicious.
+Earlier, I checked the electronic trash can in Whole Hands just in case…… Inside a message that automatically got filtered as spam was something suspicious.

 The message was from the so-called 'Emperor' who rules StarPro, no, ES, from the shadows.
 <p>&nbsp;</p>